joscanper/unity_coneofsightfx/README.md

 It is implemented using a secondary camera depth texture instead of raycasting.
 This camera is attached to the soldier, which allows the effect to be accurate in terms of what the character could actually see.

-The cone angle can be tweaked on the ConeOfSightRenderer component (existing in the soldier hierarchy).
+The cone angle can be tweaked on the ConeOfSightRenderer component (which is on the ConeOfSight object, in the Soldier prefab).

 The shader works like a deferred decal so this effect would work with different terrain heights if the cube (rendered by ConeOfSight) is tall enough.